pjaskulski/kursnbp/docs/index.md

       table       returns a table of exchange rates (or a series of tables) currency    returns the rate of the specified currency or a series of rates
       gold        returns the price of gold (or series), the price of 1g of gold (of 1000 millesimal fineness) calculated at NBP

     Global Flags:
          --version    Displays the version of the program -h --help       Displays help describing program commands and flags

     Flags for commands:
       table:
-        -t --table    Table type: A, B or C, default: A -d --date     Date in the format: 'YYYY-MM-DD', or a date range 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today)
-                      or 'current' - current table / rate (last published)
+        -t --table    Table type: A, B or C, default: A -d --date     Date in the format: 'YYYY-MM-DD', or a range of dates in the format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published) default: current
-                      default: current
-        -l --last     As an alternative to --date, the last <n> tables / rates can be retrieved e.g. --last = 5,
-                      default: 0
-        -o --output   Output format: table (formatted text table), json (json format), csv (data with comma separated fields, field names on the first line), default: table -i --lang     Output language (also error messages), currency names returned by the NBP service always in Polish, allowed
+        -l --last     As an alternative to --date, the last <n> tables/rates can be retrieved e.g. -l = 5, default: 0 -o --output   Output format: table (formatted text table), json (json format), csv (data with comma separated fields, field names in the first line), default: table -i --lang     Output language (also error messages), allowed
-                      values: 'en', 'pl', default: 'en'
+                      values: 'en', 'pl', default: 'en', currency names returned by the NBP service are always in Polish

       currency:
-        -t --table    Table type: A, B or C, default: A -d --date     Date in the format: 'YYYY-MM-DD', or a date range 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for
+        -t --table    Table type: A, B or C, default: A -d --date     Date in the format: 'YYYY-MM-DD', or a range of dates in format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today'
-                      today) or 'current' - current table / rate (last published) default: current
+                      (rate for today) or 'current' - current table/rate (last published) default: current
-        -l --last     As an alternative to --date, the last <n> tables / rates can be retrieved e.g. --last = 5,
-                      default: 0
-        -c --code     ISO 4217 currency code, depending on the type of the table available currencies may vary
+        -l --last     As an alternative to --date, the last <n> tables/rates can be retrieved e.g. -l = 5, default: 0 -c --code     ISO 4217 currency code, depending on the type of the table available currencies may vary
-        -o --output   Output format: table (formatted text table), json (json format), csv (data with comma separated fields, field names on the first line), default: table -i --lang     Output language (also error messages), currency names returned by the NBP service always in Polish, allowed
+        -o --output   Output format: table (formatted text table), json (json format), csv (data with comma separated fields, field names in the first line), default: table
+        -i --lang     Output language (also error messages), allowed
-                      values: 'en', 'pl', default: 'en'
+                      values: 'en', 'pl', default: 'en', currency names returned by the NBP service are always in Polish

       gold:
-        -d --date    Date in the format: 'YYYY-MM-DD', or a date range 'YYYY-MM-DD: YYYY-MM-DD' or 'today' (today's price) or 'current' - current price (last published)
+        -d --date    Date in the format: 'YYYY-MM-DD', or a range of dates in format: 'YYYY-MM-DD: YYYY-MM-DD' or 'today' (today's price) or 'current' - current price (last published)
                      default: current
-        -l --last    As an alternative to --date, the last <n> gold price can be retrieved e.g. --last = 5, default: 0 -o --output  Output format: table (formatted text table), json (json format), csv (data with comma separated fields, field names on the first line), default: table -i --lang    Output language (also error messages), currency names returned by the NBP service always in Polish, allowed
+        -l --last    As an alternative to --date, the last <n> gold price can be retrieved e.g. -last=5, default: 0 -o --output  Output format: table (formatted text table), json (json format), csv (data with comma separated fields, field names in the first line), default: table -i --lang    Output language (also error messages), allowed
-                     values: 'en', 'pl', default: 'en'
+                     values: 'en', 'pl', default: 'en', currency names returned by the NBP service are always in Polish

 Examples:

     kursnbp --help
     Displays help describing program commands and global flags

-    kursnbp --help gold
+    kursnbp --help currency
-    Displays help for 'gold' command
+    Displays help for 'currency' command

     kursnbp table
     Displays the current table of exchange rate of type A